The equifibered approach to $\infty$-properads: Commutative monoids and equifibered maps

-\begin{rem} Commutative monoids in our sense are often called $\mbb{E}_{\infty}$-monoids.
+\begin{rem} Commutative monoids in this sense are often called $\mbb{E}_{\infty}$-monoids.
 We will work entirely in the $\infty$-categorical setting where these notions are interchangeable. \end{rem}

-The forgetful functor $U\colon \CMon \too \calS$ is defined by sending $M\colon \Fin_* \to \calS$ to $M(*_+)$.
-By abuse of notation we will usually write $M$ to denote $M(*_+)$.
-By \cref{lem:basic-properties-for-xF}.(1) the forgetful functor has a left adjoint, which we denote:
+The forgetful functor $U\colon \CMon \too \calS$ is defined by sending $M\colon \Fin_* \to \calS$ to $M(1_+)$.
+By abuse of notation we will usually write $M$ to denote $M(1_+)$.
+By \cref{lem:basic-properties-for-xF}.\ref{it:xF-U} the forgetful functor has a left adjoint, which we denote:

-We call $\xF(X)$ the \hldef{free (commutative) monoid} on $X$.
-We say that a commutative monoid $M$ is \hldef{free} if it is in the essential image of $\xF$ and we let $\hldef{\CMon^\free} \subset \CMon$ denote the full subcategory of free commutative monoids.
+We call $\xF(X)$ the \hldef{free commutative monoid} on $X$.
+We say that a commutative monoid $M$ is \hldef{free} if it is in the essential image of $\xF$, and we let $\hldef{\CMon^\free} \subset \CMon$ denote the full subcategory of free commutative monoids.

 \begin{lem} The free-forgetful adjunction $\xF\colon \calS \adj \CMon :\!
-U$ has the following properties: \begin{enumerate} \item The forgetful functor $U$ is a conservative right adjoint.
+U$ has the following properties: \begin{enumerate}[(1)] \item $\CMon$ is an accessible localization of $\Fun(\Fin_*, \calS)$ and hence presentable. \item The forgetful functor $U$ is a conservative right adjoint.
 Moreover, it preserves sifted colimits. \item The free functor $\xF$ can be explicitly computed as

-\item $\CMon$ is semi-additive, i.e.~the categorical coproduct and product coincide. \item The free functor $\xF\colon \calS \too \CMon$ preserves contractible limits, and in particular pullbacks. \end{enumerate} \end{lem} \begin{proof} (1) the existence of the left adjoint follows from the adjoint functor theorem. $U$ is conservative by the Segal condition.
-Moreover, because the Segal condition is stable under sifted colimits the composite $U\colon \CMon \hookrightarrow \Fun(\Fin_\ast,\calS) \xrightarrow{\ev} \calS$ preserves sifted colimits.
+\item $\CMon$ is semi-additive, i.e.~the categorical coproduct and product coincide.
+We refer to both as the \hldef{direct sum}, which we denote by $\hldef{M \oplus N} \coloneq M \times N$.
+For $X, Y \in \calS$ we have $\xF(X \sqcup Y) \simeq \xF(X) \oplus \xF(Y)$. \item The free functor $\xF\colon \calS \too \CMon$ preserves weakly contractible limits, and in particular pullbacks. \end{enumerate} \end{lem} \begin{proof} One can also show these properties directly from the definition, but for simplicity we shall cite the literature instead. \ref{it:xF-presentable} This follows from \cite[Proposition 5.5.4.15]{HTT}, see \cite[Propositon 4.1]{gepner-universality}. \ref{it:xF-U} Inspecting the Segal condition we see that $\CMon \subset \Fun(\Fin_\ast,\calS)$ is closed under limits and sifted colimits.
+It follows that the forgetful functor $U \coloneq \mathrm{ev}_{1_+} \colon \CMon \to \calS$ preserves limits and sifted colimits and hence has a left adjoint by the adjoint functor theorem. $U$ is moreover conservative by the Segal condition.